Review: C.T. Fischer Nessmuk Knife – a contender for best all-around knife

 In essence, these are modified Nessmuk knives, and they have proven themselves many times over.

-But here’s the final part of the Fischer Nessmuk test, and I hope to play out this scenario in the backcountry in October.
+But here’s the final part of the Fischer Nessmuk test, and I hope to play out this scenario in October.

 The sound of the shot echoes through the timber and canyon, and the elk drops in its tracks.
 After making sure it won’t get up, I walk over, remembering to be thankful for where I am and what I am doing.